Simpsoncalifragilisticexpiala(Annoyed Grunt)cious: Cultural references

 Shary Bobbins is based on the character Mary Poppins.

 The overall plot is a reference to the 1964 Disney film Mary Poppins and the book series it was adapted from; Shary Bobbins is based on the character Mary Poppins and the episode title is a spoof of the word "Supercalifragilisticexpialidocious" from the film.
+Shary insists she is "...an original creation, like Rickey Rouse and Monald Muck" when Homer tries to call her Mary Poppins.
 Several of the musical numbers are direct parodies of songs from the film, including "The Perfect Nanny", "The Life I Lead", "A Spoonful of Sugar" and "Feed the Birds"; a deleted scene features Patty and Selma singing their version of "I Love to Laugh".

 The montage of Marge losing her hair features the song "Hair" from the musical of the same name (though the version heard is The Cowsills version).
 Homer says he has seen Mrs. Doubtfire and believes that some of the candidates for the role of nanny are men in drag.
 Homer's imagination is a parody of the dancing characters in Steamboat Willie and features the song "Turkey in the Straw".
 In the park, Groundskeeper Willie is seen singing a cover version of "Maniac" by Michael Sembello.
-The scene where Principal Skinner attempts to sell Jimbo is a reference to a similar scene in Dickens's Oliver Twist, more specifically he yells "Boy for Sale", a reference to a song in the musical film adaptation Oliver!
+The scene where Principal Skinner attempts to sell Jimbo is a reference to a similar scene in Dickens's Oliver Twist, more specifically he yells "Boy for Sale", a reference to a song in the musical adaptation Oliver!
+During the scene, he counters Jimbo's doubts by stating that selling children is legal only in Springfield's state and in Mississippi.
+Until 2009 there was actually no law in Mississippi prohibiting the sale of children.

 The Itchy & Scratchy short "Reservoir Cats" is a parody of the scene in Quentin Tarantino's 1992 film Reservoir Dogs where Mr. Blonde cuts off the ear of the police officer.
 The sequence features the same setting, camera angles and music — "Stuck in the Middle With You" by Stealers Wheel.
 At the end, Itchy and Scratchy dance in a manner similar to that seen in Tarantino's 1994 film Pulp Fiction.
-Tarantino was originally hired to voice himself, but he disliked the dialogue he was given.
-The role was then given to Dan Castellaneta.

 Shary and Barney Gumble sing a drunken rendition of Jimmy Buffett's "Margaritaville".

 Krusty's television special "Krusty Komedy Klassic" subtly lampshades the implications from its initials which are the same for the Ku Klux Klan.
 Krusty's "Mad About Shoe" sketch is a reference to the NBC sitcom Mad About You, while the unseen "NYPD Shoe" sketch references the ABC drama NYPD Blue.

-Principal Skinner is seen in a short, anachronistically Victorian scene, trying to sell Jimbo Jones in the park ("Boy for sale!").
-He answers Jimbo's doubts by stating that this is legal only in Springfield's state and in Mississippi.
-Until 2009 there was actually no law in Mississippi prohibiting the sale of children.